zerovm/zerovm-cli/doc/zar-json.rst

     to specify where the output should be stored using a ``swift://`` URL in ``path``.
 Otherwise the error output will be discarded.

-  In addition a Zwift installation can offer a number of system images.
+  In addition a Zwift installation can offer a number of :term:`system images <system image>`.
 They will have to be installed by the system adminitrator of the system your users deploy the ZAR onto.
   Referencing a system image will cause it to be mounted as the root filesystem when nexe is executed.
 These are the initially supported system images:

   ``python27``
     This gives you a Python 2.7 environment.
 The interpreter should be